What Happens After Someone Completes Your Assessment?

 And it’s a proven fact that multiple follow-ups and touchpoints are often needed before prospects and even clients start engaging.
 So using the report to personalize the follow-ups is important.

-Clients often won’t engage with you because it means starting a new relationship and allocating budgets.
-So you need to help them see the benefits to help them take that step.
+Clients often hesitate because engagement means starting a new relationship and allocating budgets.

-“Hey, just checking in — were you able to explore those automation tools?
-I’d love to hear how that went.”
+• “Hey, just checking in — were you able to explore those automation tools?”

 “Have you had a chance to implement that daily shutdown routine we talked about?
 Any noticeable impact?”